dotnet/sourcelink/README.md

 SourceLink is a [set of packages](https://www.nuget.org/packages?q=Microsoft.SourceLink) and a [specification](https://github.com/dotnet/designs/blob/master/accepted/diagnostics/source-link.md#source-link-file-specification) for describing source control metadata that can be embedded in symbols, binaries and packages.

 Visual Studio 15.3+ supports reading SourceLink information from symbols while debugging.
 It downloads and displays the appropriate commit-specific source for users, such as from [raw.githubusercontent](https://raw.githubusercontent.com/dotnet/roslyn/681cbc414542ffb9fb13ded613d26a88ea73a44b/src/VisualStudio/Core/Def/Implementation/ProjectSystem/AbstractProject.cs), enabling breakpoints and all other sources debugging experience on arbitrary NuGet dependencies.
-Visual Studio 15.7+ supports downloading source files from private GitHub and VSTS repositories that require authentication.
+Visual Studio 15.7+ supports downloading source files from private GitHub and Azure DevOps (former VSTS) repositories that require authentication.

 The [original SourceLink implementation](https://github.com/ctaggart/SourceLink) was provided by [@ctaggart](https://github.com/ctaggart).
 Thanks!
 The .NET Team and Cameron worked together to make this implementation available in the .NET Foundation.